nvladimus/kekse/README.md

-# pytroller
+# kekse
-An attempt to make modular GUI software for microscope control, where individual modules can be mixed and matched (relatively) easily.
+Designed for modular GUI software for microscope control, where individual modules can be built, mixed and matched easily.

 Design principles:
 * Each device is represented by 1 module, which contains 1 file, 1 main class, 1 (optional) GUI panel.